How To Run A Twitter Contest

 detailed rules. pic.twitter.com/34cjM4E3r3

 The downside of frictionless contests is that you will forfeit the ability to capture identifiable or marketable information about your entrants, and Twitter doesn't give you email addresses (even via the API).
 It's because of this that these types of contests are best for short campaigns which simply aim to engage your audience and spread awareness rather than drive revenue or sales.

 Before we get into how you can run a more comprehensive contest, let's take a look at a few frictionless contests you can run to drive instant engagement.

 Follow + Retweet this Tweet

-The downside of this particular contest type is that while you can grow yoir following and engage your audience, you don't actually capture any marketable information from your entrants other than their Twitter profile URL.
+The downside of this particular type of contest is that while you can grow your following and engage your audience, you don't actually capture any marketable information from your entrants other than their Twitter profile URL.

 You will also need to find a way to track who is actually Retweeting the contest Tweet and pick a random winner from the list.

 Hashtags are a common way to increase brand or product awareness, and if you have your own branded hashtag then contests are a great way to incentivise their use.
 Asking users to tweet with your hashtag as a contest entry is a great way to engage your audience by encouraging creativity, and if you're lucky you might even get your hashtag trending which is a phenomenal way to reach a huge audience.